gophercoders/website/content/lessonplans/KS2/lower/numbers.md

 The phrases "Terminal" is more commonly used in MacOSX or Linux or on a Raspberry Pi.
 "Command prompt" is largely used on Windows.

-These terms long with "command line" are largely interchangeable.
+These terms, along with "command line," are largely interchangeable.

 ### Lesson Objective